-I’ve heard you use the word evolve and evolving in a lot of interviews with respect to music.
-How important is evolving today with all your projects that you have going on?
+I’ve heard you use the word evolve and evolving in a lot of interviews on music.
+How important is growing today with all your projects that you have going on?

 Without change, we die so you know I think we’re always in a state of flux.
 I think for me it requires more work to remain in a status.
-I mean it’s very difficult for me to put myself back in the 80’s and recreate that.
-I’m evolving fine and I’m in a position to, for instance, writing new Dokken stuff.
-I’ve actually done a project or two where I was hired to kind of recreate that era of myself and write a song and play in that style with that sound and that is very difficult to do.
-I think asking is it important is the wrong question it just isn’t inevitable and I think it just depends on who you are.
+I mean it’s tough for me to put myself back in the 80’s and recreate that.
+I’m evolving fine, and I’m in a position to, for instance, writing new Dokken stuff.
+I’ve done a project or two where I was hired to recreate that era of myself and write a song and play in that style with that sound, and that is tough to do.
+I think asking does it matter is the wrong question it just isn’t inevitable and I think it just depends on who you are.
 I mean I know a lot of my friends do what I do and they’re a different animal than I am.
-They’re comfortable doing what they’ve always done it’s not a good or bad thing.
+They’re comfortable doing what they’ve always done it’s not a right or wrong thing.
 I don’t think AC/DC can change any at this point and all of a sudden start playing an influence to any of the rap metal.

 Because I’m not locked into anything with like with the mega-millionaire success you know I’m not trapped.
 Which is a little bit of a good and bad thing.
 I have the freedom of flexibility to do go a lot of different directions to be nimble and be flexible.
 It’s not the smartest thing.
-I’m sort of marketing and selling myself as an object that you sold, a marketable product, they can go and just market that.
+I’m marketing and selling myself as an object that you sold, a marketable product; they can go and just market that.
 But I don’t worry about that you know,?
 I go out and do just the best I can do honestly, creatively, genuinely and just hope it takes me in the right direction.
-For me it’s an adventure otherwise, it’s just a job.
-Recreating what I did in the last 30 years was not just enticing or interesting to me at all.
+For me, it’s an adventure.
+Otherwise, it’s just a job.
+Recreating what I did in the last 30 years was not just enticing or appealing to me at all.

 Not saying that what I’ve been involved with in the past is not valid not to say that at all, not denigrating my work or anybody else’s work for thirty years ago.
 You know I’m still just trying to be Jimi Hendrix, Jeff Beck, Jimmy Page and Eric Clapton and Cream I mean I just try to live in the shoes of my hero’s and just try to fill them a little bit